helm/helm-www/content/en/docs/topics/charts.md

 ### Charts and Versioning

 Every chart must have a version number.
 A version must follow the [SemVer 2](https://semver.org/spec/v2.0.0.html) standard.
-Unlike Helm Classic, Kubernetes Helm uses version numbers as release markers.
+Unlike Helm Classic, Helm v2 and later uses version numbers as release markers.
 Packages in repositories are identified by name plus version.